 • the gap in planning

-Each of these gaps needs to be bridged to achieve a successful retirement, and this often starts with an advisor who carefully lays out strategy and steps to execution.
+Each of these gaps needs to be bridged to achieve a successful retirement, and this often starts with an advisor who carefully lays out a strategy and the steps to execution.

 Many investors need to determine what their retirement goal is, and then convert those goals into budget dollars.
 The goal of “a comfortable retirement” is meaningless unless you can pin a dollar amount to that desire.
-Once the amount has been determined, filling the reality gap begins.
+Once the amount has been determined, filling the other reality gaps begins.

 Avoiding Knowledge Gaps

-There are many different investment alternatives that DIY investors are unaware of or don’t use to their full advantage.
-This is the “knowledge/understanding gap,” a void that can be filled by a knowledgeable advisor because this lack of understanding can result in sub-par investment results or unintentional risks.
+There are many different investment alternatives that DIY investors are typically unaware of or don’t use to their full advantage.
+This is the “knowledge and understanding gap,” a void that can be filled by a knowledgeable advisor because a lack of understanding and experience can result in unintentional risks and/or sub-par investment results.
 Investor behavior is another significant gap that must be bridged by DIY investors, and where professional management plays a strong part.
 Many investors are either too conservative in their investment decisions or too aggressive.
+From the report:

 Historically, individual investors tend to react emotionally to moves in the market.
 They tend to focus on short-term events over long-term fundamentals.
 Overreacting to market, economic, or political events results in ill-timed changes to their portfolios.